gram7gram/DivineDefense/README.md

 }
 ```

-By division states into class hierarchy it is possible to reduce code-redundancy and improve scalability of the feature.
+By dividing states into the class hierarchy it is possible to reduce code-redundancy and improve scalability of the feature.

 Here are 4 levels of states: